UKCloud/documentation/articles/openshift/oshift-how-use-netpol-v4.md

 `oc get netpol <name> -o yaml` - Provides yaml output of the named NetworkPolicy object.
 Useful to reference existing rules when creating new objects.

 > [!NOTE]
 > If you delete the default NetworkPolicy objects from a project, that project's Pod IPs and services will be accessible from all other projects.
 This is not recommended; it would be preferable to explicitly specify additional NetworkPolicy objects to enable the required cross-project communication.
-Only users with cluster-admin privelidges can add, edit or delete NetworkPolicies from a project.
+Only users with cluster-admin priviledges can add, edit or delete NetworkPolicies from a project.

 ## Example of connecting services from two different projects